-The system that we apply is modular, making it easily adapted and easily modified to fit most geometry.
-We offer simple and and advanced inspection on both pipelines and structures.
+The system that we apply is modular, making it easy to adapt and modify in order to fit most geometries.

-Some of the tools that we currently hold:
+Some of the methods that we currently hold:

-- F-Pipe: Ultrasonic scanners for pipelines and pipe geometry
+- Ultrasonic scanners for subsea pipelines and pipe geometry

-- F-EIM: Eddy Current inspection on structures, pipelines and pipe geometry
+- Eddy Current inspection on subsea structures, pipelines and pipe geometry

-- F-Level: Fluid level measurements, such as in buoyancy tanks
+- Fluid level measurements, such as in buoyancy tanks

-- F-FMD: Flooded member detection in vessels and structural members
+- Flooded member detection in vessels and structural members

 We hold several ultrasonic pipe scanners for different purposes, all of which can be fitted for a variety of geometries, in all shapes and sizes, including pipe bends.